+*Note: Due to a common degree of error in many available test kits for pH, it is strongly encouraged to use a pH meter to determine the PH reading on the higher and lower end.
+If the Taylor test kit is used, the Taylor light box shall be used as instructed in the manufacturer’s directions.

-Test kit reagents shall be stored in the original container
+TEST REAGENTS USE AND STORAGE.
+Test kit reagents shall be: (a) Stored in the original container.
+Pf

-and shall be replaced as recommended by the manufacturer.
+(b) Replaced as recommended by the manufacturer.
+Pf

+(c) Stored within the temperature range specified by the manufacturer for storage.
+Pf

+(d) Used and properly disposed of before the expiration date.
+Pf

-The disinfectant testing reagent shall bediethyl–p–phenylene diamine (DPD) in powder or liquid form.
+TESTING REAGENT TECHNOLOGIES.
+The disinfectant/sanitizer testing reagent shall use one of the following technologies: (a) Diethyl–p–phenylene diamine (DPD) in powder or liquid form.
 A test kit using the titrimetric method (FAS−DPD) for chlorine and bromine testing and colorimetric comparators used for additional water testing shall be approved by the department and shall provide for accurate comparison in the required range for each test as stated in s.
 ATCP 76.14 (4).
-The test equipment shall provide for direct measurement of free and combined chlorine from 0 to 10 ppm in increments of 0.2 ppm.
-If bromine is used, the testing equipment shall provide for direct measurement of total bromine from 0 to 20 ppm in increments of 0.5 ppm.
+Pf

+(b) Other photometric, electronic or other technology that achieves the accuracy as described in ATCP Table 76.17 A. and measures analytes within the range applicable to swimming pools.
+Pf

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; CR 09−115: am.
 (3) Register May 2010 No. 653, eff.
 6−1−10; renum. from DHS 172.17 Register June 2016 No. 726; correction in (3) made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

 ATCP 76.18 Water testing frequency.
-(1) Except as provided under sub.
-(2) or (3), water shall be tested for pH and disinfectant residual daily before the pool is open to the public or before the pool is in use, and at least one other time during the day’s peak patron load.
-When chlorine is used, the water shall also be tested at least twice a week for the combined chlorine level.
-Water shall also be tested at least once a week for total alkalinity.
-When cyanuric acid is used in the water basin, the cyanuric acid concentration in the water shall be tested at least once a week.
+(1) ALL POOLS, EXCEPT WHIRLPOOLS, THERAPY AND EXCERICE POOLS. (a) Except as provided under sub.
+(2) or (3), water shall be tested for pH and disinfectant/sanitizer residual: 1.
+Daily before the pool is open to the public or before the pool is in use, Pf

+2. At least one other time during the day’s peak patron load.
+Pf

+(b) When chlorine is used, the water shall also be tested at least twice a week for the combined chlorine level.
+Pf

+(c)Water shall also be tested at least once a week for total alkalinity.
+Pf

+(d) When cyanuric acid is used in the water basin, the cyanuric acid concentration in the water shall be tested at least once a week.
+Pf

+WHIRPOOL, THERAPY AND EXERCISE POOLS.
 Except as specified under sub.
-(3) water in a whirlpool, therapy pool, or exercise pool shall be tested for pH and disinfectant residual before the pool is open to the public or before the pool is in use and at least 4 times daily.
+(3) water in a whirlpool, therapy pool, or exercise pool shall be tested for pH and disinfectant/sanitizer residual: 1.
+Before the pool is open to the public or before the pool is in use and at least 4 times daily.
+Pf

-For at least 2 of these times, the testing shall be done when the pool is in use.
+2. For at least 2 of these times, the testing shall be done when the pool is in use.
+Pf

-Water shall be tested at least once daily for combined chlorine, when chlorine is used, and at least weekly for total alkalinity.
+3. Water shall be tested at least once daily for combined chlorine, when chlorine is used, and at least weekly for total alkalinity.
+Pf

-Water in a pool that has a properly functioning electronic monitoring device installed to control pH and disinfectant residual shall be manually tested at least once a day for pH and disinfectant residual with an approved test kit as specified in s.
-ATCP 76.17.
+ELECTRONIC MONITORING DEVICE. (a) Water in a pool that has a properly maintained electronic monitoring device installed to control pH and disinfectant/sanitizer residual shall be manually tested at least once a day for pH and disinfectant/sanitizer residual with an approved test kit as specified in ATCP 76.17 Table A. Pf

-The operator shall continually monitor the device to determine if it meets operating criteria specified in s.
+(b) The operator shall continually monitor the device to determine if it meets operating criteria specified in s.
 ATCP 76.14 (5).
+Pf